Skip to content

 Try this setup

-Copy the live bench state and reopen this concept with the same controls, graph, overlays, and compare context.
+Jump to a named bench state or copy the one you are looking at now.
+Shared links reopen the same controls, graph, overlays, and compare context.

 Stable links